mohammadreza-pr/bitpin-interview-task/README.md

 - Redis is used to retrieve popular content frequently and prevent rate cheating.

 # Endpoints Doc
-A complete documentation of APIs is granted in the `/api/schema/swagger-ui/` URL.
+The `/api/schema/swagger-ui/` URL provides complete API documentation.
 Parameters and possible outputs are described for each endpoint.
-One sample is like below.
+One sample is below.
 - User Signup
     - Endpoint: `/api/user/signup/`
     - Parameters: